 - We desire to bond with our children and keep their hearts.

-- We want to teach kids our values, and help keep them pure.
+- We want to teach kids our values and help keep them pure.

 I’m sure you have many other goals and purposes, but the key thing is as Christian parents, we MUST have an active purpose and philosophy of teaching and training our children.

 “The emphasis throughout the Word of God is to train our children from their infancy to serve the Lord; to train them on purpose to be righteous; to train them specifically to be godly; to particularly train them to be disciplined; to train them to do the things they ought to do; to train them to walk in the spirit.
-The goal of every Christian parent ought to be that his children grow up to be godly, not just good.”
-(From the book by Dave Sorenson: TRAINING OUR CHILDREN TO TURN OUT RIGHT.)

-Many times, as parents, we forget what our position is.
 Our children have been entrusted to us by God.
 They belong to Him, but He gave them into our care.
-Some things that are important to keep in mind regarding this stewardship responsibility:
+We have a stewardship responsibility that we must remember.

 What are the 3 most important things a parent can teach a child?